NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/blog/2024-02-20-strategy/index.md

 ## Strategy Design

-While writing the strategy, we wanted to prioritize brevity and clarity.
-We wanted to avoid overwhelming potential readers with a wall of text, or producing a document that gets tucked away and forgotten.
-We wanted to make a strategy document that could help us make key decisions as we build our digital preservation framework.
+In developing the strategy, we prioritized brevity and clarity.
+We wanted to avoid overwhelming potential readers with a wall of text, or producing a verbose document that would be of little practical use.
+We wanted to make a strategy document that could guide us when making key decisions in our work with digital preservation.

 Our design process was iterative, guided by a methodology that involved extensive review cycles.
 Over a span of roughly two months, a dedicated working group composed of team and departmental members met weekly.
 Each meeting began with a fresh review of the document’s text and structure, intentionally allowing time between sessions for reflection and idea maturation.

 The initial meetings saw significant changes to the document’s structure, but we gradually achieved a stable framework, shifting our focus to refining the wording and content.
 It was also vital that the strategy remained flexible, avoiding putting constraints or lock-in in relation to external partners or financial considerations.
-The result is a concise, one-page document that we believe offers valuable guidance and direction for NLN’s digital preservation efforts.
+The resulting concise, one-page document provides valuable guidance and a clear direction for NLN's digital preservation efforts.

 This strategy has been reviewed and ratified by the organization, initially by the team's board of owners and subsequently by the NLN board of directors.